PORT OF KOBE JAPAN INVITATION

 1951

-Kobe City Government became harbor administrator.
+Kobe City Government became the port authority.

 1952